She came into the kitchen, clearly distressed, and asked, “Do you vear licenses?” pointing at her eyes.

 scrambled eggs continue cooking in the hot pan after you take them off the heat.

-- Once they are creamy and lumpy the way you like them, remove them from the heat and add a knob of butter.
+- Once they are creamy and lumpy the way you like them, take them off the heat and add a knob of butter.

 - Serve either on their own, or use some of the ideas below.

 I cobbled this breakfast together a few years ago, the morning after we had returned from a short trip and we hadn’t had time to shop.
 I ferreted in the fridge and wandered round the garden and discovered eggs, bacon, spinach and tomatoes, as well as fresh chives and parsley.
 After a week of hotel breakfasts, I wanted something different.
 I made a thick, rich tomato sauce starting with onion sautéed in the fat from the crisply fried bacon which had been set aside to drain.
 Once the bacon and sauce had been sorted, I wilted a small bunch of young spinach leaves and made a batch of creamy scrambled eggs.

 While all that was going on, plates were happily warming and waiting to have the breakfast bits piled on them.
 First the wilted spinach and then a dollop of the tomato mix, followed by the scrambled egg and, finally, the crispy bacon.
 Before garnishing with a sprig of parsley and a fresh chive flower, I chopped some and sprinkled chives over everything.

 And when I expressed my appreciation for both on Facebook, her riposte:

 I wrote this in August 2019, before the pandemic was imagined and before Russia invaded Ukraine.
 Needless to say, she, her family and the people of her country have been much on our minds the last two days.
 The original went the way of so many of my 2019 posts and I thought that given the events of the last few days, appropriate to share it again.

 McGregor, South Africa

 If this post might seem familiar, it’s because I’m doing two things: